Codasign/proc-arduino/etch_a_sketch/handout/etchasketch_lessons.md

 ![button circuit with internal pullup](./arduino_button_pullup.png)

 #### Exercise 4
-To activate the internal pull up resistor, we need to add a line to our `setup()` function in our Arduino code.
+To activate the internal pull up resistor, we the second argument in the `pinMode()` function in our Arduino code.
-	pinMode( 7, INPUT ); // this sets up our pin to be an input digitalWrite( 7, HIGH ); //this turns on our internal pull up on 7
+	pinMode( 7, INPUT_PULLUP ); // this sets up our pin to be an input

 Confirm that your button still works as before.